-In order to follow-through on patient's/client's wishes regarding CPR, it is imperative that the attending physician has a discussion with the patient/client as soon as possible.
+In order to follow-through on patients'/clients' wishes regarding CPR, it is imperative that the attending physician has a discussion with the patient/client as soon as possible.
 In the meantime, the CRTO recommends that you take the following actions:

-- 1. At the time that a patient/client makes a statement indicating they do not want life saving measures, explain the nature of the treatment intervention (CPR), expected benefits, risks and the consequences of not receiving CPR if it is required to the patient.
-You may also want to briefly explain what's meant by CPR: e.g. intubation, ventilation, compressions, and defibrillation/cardioversion to establish that the patient/client has made an informed decision about what treatment they are declining. - 2.
-Notify the attending physician immediately and describe what the patient/client has stated. - 3.
-Ask another health care professional, preferably the patient's/client's nurse to witness what the patient has just articulated. - 4.
-Document a description of the conversation you had with the patient/client in their chart. - 5.
-Follow-up with the attending physician and confirm the resuscitation status of the patient/client.
+- 1. At the time that a patient/client makes a statement indicating that they do not want life saving measures, explain to the patient the nature of the treatment intervention (CPR), expected benefits, risks and the consequences of not receiving CPR if it is required.
+You may also want to very briefly explain what is meant by CPR: e.g. intubation, ventilation, compressions, and defibrillation/cardioversion to establish that the patient/client has made an informed decision about what treatment they are declining. - 2.
+Notify the attending physician immediately and describe what the patient/client has stated. - Ask another health care professional, preferably the patient's/client's nurse to witness what the patient has just articulated. - 4.
+Document in the patient's/client's chart a description of the conversation you have had with the patient/client. - Follow-up with the attending physician and confirm the resuscitation status of the patient/client.

 It is important to recognize and acknowledge that patients/clients may not fully comprehend or appreciate the consequences of not having this life saving intervention.
 (N.B., understanding and appreciating information are different concepts.
 Understanding is cognitive.
-Appreciating information means that patient/client grasps the practical implications of his or her decision.
+Appreciating information means that patient/client grasps the practical implications of their decision.
 Informed consent requires both comprehending and appreciating the consequences of the decision.)
 To that end, it is very important that the patient's attending physician has the opportunity to discuss the likelihood of requiring CPR, the nature of the treatment, expected benefits, risks, alternative treatment options and the consequences of not receiving CPR if required.

-Substitute Decision Maker (SDM)
+SUBSTITUTE DECISION MAKER (SDM)

-A Substitute Decision Maker (SDM) is an individual who may give or withhold consent on behalf of an incapacitated patient/client.
+A Substitute Decision Maker (SDM) is an individual who may give or withhold consent on behalf of an incapacitated patient/ client.
 The following list of SDMs is in order of priority rank:

-- 1. Guardian of the person, if he/she has authority to give or refuse consent to the treatment - 2.
-Attorney for personal care, if he/she has the authority to give or refuse consent to the treatment - 3.
+- 1. Guardian of the person, if they have authority to give or refuse consent to the treatment - 2.
+Attorney for personal care, if they have the authority to give or refuse consent to the treatment - 3.
 Representative appointed by the Consent and Capacity Board, if the representative has the authority to give or refuse consent to the treatment - 4.
-Spouse or partner - Child or parent of the incapable person or children's aid society or other guardian in place of a parent - this does not include a parent who only has right of access - 6.
+Spouse or partner - 5.
+Child or parent of the incapable person or children's aid society or other guardian in place of a parent this does not include a parent who only has right of access - 6.
 A parent with right of access only - 7.
 A brother or sister - 8.
 Any other relative - 9.
-The Public Guardian and Trustee [HCCA, section 20]
+The Public Guardian and Trustee [HCCA, section 20].